gatsbyjs/gatsby/README.md

 ## FAQ

+### Pre-Requisites

+[Python v2](https://www.python.org/) is required to install Gatsby.
+Please ensure python is in your path before running `npm install -g gatsby`.

 ### I added a new page and it's not showing up!

 [Webpack doesn't currently support hot-reloading new files added to a context](https://github.com/webpack/webpack/issues/1162).
 When you add a new file, restart the `gatsby develop` process and your new page will show up.